gitextensions/GitExtensionsDoc/source/settings.rst

     .. setting:: Range diff

-    `Git range-diff <https://git-scm.com/docs/git-range-diff>` shows the difference between two versions of a patch series with a common BASE.
+    `git range-diff <https://git-scm.com/docs/git-range-diff>` shows the difference between two versions of a patch series with a common BASE.
 The command can require a lot of resources and it is possible to define the ranges for Git .